abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 the whole way we hold things.
 We can notice that change within the heart. *Oh right, this is a changing thing.
 I can call it good or bad.
 I can call it success or failure.
 But its primary quality is that it’s changing.
-It came into being and now it’s ending.* *That’s the most important thing about it.* We notice that shift in the heart, that shift that happens within us when we apply Koṇḍañña’s insight.
+It came into being and now it’s ending.
+That’s the most important thing about it.* We notice that shift in the heart, that shift that happens within us when we apply Koṇḍañña’s insight.
 It changes everything because we’re no longer obsessing—fixating on the content of experience.
 We’re becoming aware of the process of experience itself.

-That’s fundamentally what insight, *vipassanā,* is about.
+That’s fundamentally what insight, *vipassanā*, is about.
 Vipassanā is insight into the nature of experience itself—that moment of clear seeing when there’s a direct awareness of how experience works, what experience is.
 And the result of that is liberation.
 At that moment the heart